raggesilver/tasks.app/README.md

 # Tasks.app

-Tasks.app is a Trello clone I'm building as a project for my Software Engineering course at [Infnet](https://www.infnet.edu.br/infnet/home/).
+Tasks.app is a Trello clone I'm building as a side project.
 The project is being developed using the following technologies:

 - [Nuxt.js](https://nuxt.com)
 - [Nuxt Auth Utils](https://github.com/Atinux/nuxt-auth-utils) — OAuth